LOKI AGENT OF ASGARD BUDGET HEADPIECE TUTORIAL

 Now, onto the decoration template.
 Follow the same process that you used to sketch the headpiece body and horn templates: fold a sheet of paper, keep sketching shapes until you're happy.
+You can use leftover paper from your body template to minimize waste.
 This piece is a little harder to visualize but again, the look of the decoration changes depending on the artist, so you can sketch to your heart's content.

 Cut out your decoration template.

 Trace all your templates onto cardboard and cut them out.
 You'll need to have cardboard templates for the horns and decoration anyway and if you have the headpiece body template in cardboard, you'll have an easier time tracing it onto the foam.
 It also means you have another chance to tweak the designs if you want to and you have a solid copy of your templates for future reference.